Language selection

 36. In the case of an exporter origin verification, the verification period will be the period covered by the proof of origin.
 Where a good is found to be non-originating, an importer's reassessment period will be the period set out in the proof of origin.

-37. Refer to Appendix D for more examples on how the reassessment policy applies to an exporter origin verification.
+37. Refer to Appendix D: Examples of reassessment periods following an exporter origin verification, for more examples on how the reassessment policy applies to an exporter origin verification.

 38. Where the CBSA discovers an incorrect tariff classification of a good during an exporter origin verification, one of the following processes will apply, provided that there was no previous specific information available: